5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 	- Adjust some config settings (see &rarr; [Example 10](#example-10-enabling-legacy-broadcom-wifi-cards-in-macos-14))
 	- [Apply root patches with OpenCore Legacy Patcher](/14_OCLP_Wintel/Enable_Features/WiFi_Sonoma.md)

+> [!TIP]
+>
+> If Wi-Fi stops working after updating kexts included in the [BrcmPatchRam](https://github.com/acidanthera/BrcmPatchRAM) package (like BluetoolFixup, for example) to 2.7.0 or newer, add `-btlfxboardid` boot argument to patch board-id on macOS 14+.
+Because automatic board-id patching was disabled, since it is unused by Intel BT…

 > [!CAUTION]
 >
 > Don't add `BrcmFirmwareRepo.kext` to `EFI/OC/Kexts`!
 It cannot be injected by Boot Managers.
 It needs to be *installed* in `/System/Library/Extensions` (/Library/Extensions on 10.11 and later).
 In this case, `BrcmFirmwareData.kext`is not required.
 You can use [**Kext-Droplet**](https://github.com/chris1111/Kext-Droplet-macOS) to install kext in the system library directly.

 #### Fixing issues with AirportBrcmFixup generating a lot of crash reports
 I've noticed recently that a lot of crash reports for `com.apple.drive.Airport.Brcm4360.0` and `com.apple.iokit.IO80211Family` are being generated (located under /Library/Logs/CrashReporter/CoreCapture) although my WiFi card is working great in terms of connectivity and speed.